 Los Alamos History Museum Campus

 Los Alamos has a dynamic and distinguished history of transforming lives and changing the world.
 Situated on a majestic plateau, Los Alamos embodies the spirit of innovation, scientific integrity, a deep concern about people and community, and a passion for history, education, and the arts.
-Los Alamos serves as a catalyst for significant discourse about civil society and world peace.
+Los Alamos serves as a catalyst for significant discourse about scientific innovation, civil society and world peace.

 A museum visit begins in the restored Los Alamos Ranch School Guest Cottage where exhibits take visitors from the Pajarito Plateau’s Ancestral Pueblo people to its homestead history, through the Ranch School era, and ultimately into the Manhattan Project.

 The Hans Bethe House on Bathtub Row houses the Harold Agnew Cold War Gallery, with exhibits highlighting 70+ years of Cold War history of the Los Alamos community and the laboratory.
 You will see scientist profiles, a Nobel Prize display, models of atomic weapons, information about Los Alamos as a community for civil defense, and recreated living room and kitchen from the 1950s.

 On your walk between the Guest Cottage and the Hans Bethe House, stop by the Romero Cabin and the Ancestral Pueblo site.
 Ancestors of modern Pueblo people built the Ancestral Pueblo site around 800 years ago.
 Today, you can see the original footprints of the rooms and kiva built from carefully hand-cut tuff, the volcanic rock that makes up the Pajarito Plateau.